nicolasances/node-toto-api-controller/README.md

 It will also publish the following endpoints:
  * `GET /`          - Health check of the API

+## Minor release 11.5.0
+Now allows to configure authorization on a path-level: it is now possible to specify if a specific route (path) can be open (auth free).

+To do so, you can now pass in the `api.path()` registration method a `TotoPathOptions` object with `noAuth: true` if that specific route is not subject to Authentication.

 ## Major release 11.0.0
 Non-backward compatible release moving to Typescript.